rroyGit/Bing_Tools/README.md

 a) Rudimentary calculator

-b) Latest crypto currency rate in US dollars; curently ethereum is implemented, more to be added soon
+b) Crypto currency rate and converter

-  b1: Easily check how many ethereum you have convert to dollars
+  b1: Easily check how much X ethereum convert to dollars; more crypto currency to be added soon

   b2: Time stamp shown to let you know when last updated